raluca-cocos/Scene-cleaner/README.md

 # Scene Cleaner for Autodesk Maya

-**Scene Cleaner** is a powerful script designed to streamline your Maya workflow — from quick scene tidying to optimized exports for game engines and online sharing.
-Whether you're working under tight deadlines or prepping assets for Unreal, this tool helps you stay organized with minimal hassle.
+**Scene Cleaner** is a powerful script designed to streamline your Maya workflow!
+From quick scene tidying to optimized exports for game engines and online sharing.
+Whether you're working under tight deadlines or prepping assets for export to another program, this tool helps you stay organized with minimal hassle.
 ---

 ## Perfect For:
 - Quick scene organization under tight deadlines
-- Effortless mesh exports — ideal for moving assets into Unreal Engine
+- Effortless separate mesh exports, ideal for moving assets into another program
-- Streamlined full-scene exports — great for sharing work online
+- Streamlined full-scene exports, great for sharing work online

 ---